A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

-Table \ref{tab:results} summarizes the results from both the PMT and camera systems at wavelengths of $450~\mathrm{nm}$ and $460~\mathrm{nm}$, the optimal waveband for observing Cherenkov photons.
-Although two systems measure their own observables and are sensitive to different optical parameters, their results are consistent.
-Furthermore, for each system we adopt two analysis methods for independent validation.
-All of the data processing and analysis pipelines are presented in detail in Section \ref{sec:method}.
-Additionally, the results for other two wavelengths measured by PMT system and different depths measured by camera system are listed in Table \ref{tab:pmt_extend_results} of \ref{appendix_a} and Table \ref{tab:camera_extend_results} of \ref{appendix_b}, respectively.
+Table \ref{tab:results} summarizes the measured canonical optical parameters using both the PMT and camera systems in the blue waveband, the optimal waveband for observing Cherenkov photons in water.
+The two systems work independently and obtain consistent results using different measurement mechanisms.
+All of the data processing and analysis pipelines are presented in Methods in detail.
+In addition, measurement results at three different wavelengths, at various depths, are listed in Extended Data Table \ref{tab:pmt_extend_results} and \ref{tab:camera_extend_results}.

-To compare our results with other similar measurements for water-based neutrino telescopes, we conducted another set of analyses to obtain $\lambda_{\text{eff,att}}$ because definitions of attenuation length in other experiments slightly differ from us.
-Because of the time response uncertainties for both light source and PMTs, the results from LAMS \cite{KM3NeT:2011ioj} and STRAW-a \cite{Bailly:2021dxn} are effective attenuation lengths because scattered photons are also included in the selected DAQ windows regardless of the duration.
-A detailed investigation on this effect was performed in a Geant4 simulation.
-The results from Baikal-5D, however, made measurements of canonical attenuation lengths, using a specialized device \cite{baikal_neutrino2022}.
-Results from the discussion above are shown in Figure \ref{Figure:attenuation}.
+Fig. \ref{fig:attenuation} summarizes the measurement results of optical property at TRIDENT's site and other water-based neutrino telescopes' sites.
+To compare with other similar measurements, we conducted another set of analyses to obtain $\lambda_{\text{eff,att}}$, as listed in Table \ref{tab:eff_att}, as definitions of the attenuation length in other experiments differ slightly.
+The results from Long Arm Marine Spectrophotometer (LAMS) \cite{KM3NeT:2011ioj}, ANTARES \cite{ANTARES:2004kfl} and STRings for Absorption length in Water (STRAW-a) \cite{Bailly:2021dxn} are effective attenuation lengths, which contain different proportions of scattered photons in their selected data acquisition time windows.
+The results from Baikal-5D \cite{baikal_neutrino2022} and AC9 \cite{Riccobene:2006qy}, however, made measurements of canonical attenuation lengths using specialized laser devices.